Program Policies

 How many tardies equal an absence?

-Arriving 15 minutes late, or three late arrivals, counts as one unexcused absence.
+Arriving 15 minutes late, or accumulating three tardies, counts as one unexcused absence.

 What happens if I fall behind in coursework?

-We will create a written improvement plan with you.
-You must complete missed classwork, tests, and practical evaluations to return to good standing.
-Ongoing issues may lead to probation or dismissal.
+A written improvement plan will be created.
+Students must complete missed coursework, exams, and practical evaluations to return to good standing.
+Continued issues may lead to probation or dismissal.

 Are uniforms required?